Brand Names: Xeomin

 How is incobotulinumtoxinA given (Xeomin)?

-This medication is injected into a muscle.
-A doctor, nurse, or other healthcare provider will give you this injection.
+This medicine is injected into a muscle or into a gland.
+A healthcare provider will give you this injection once every 12 to 16 weeks.
 IncobotulinumtoxinA injections should be spaced at least 3 months apart.

 It may take up to 7 days after injection before neck muscle spasm symptoms begin to improve.